HITECHCRIME/HC_OVERVIEW/README.md

 - another platform to distribute narrative/audiovisual content would be to create your own app that would be updated as the new releases, new narrative elements, timelines, concepts, puzzles appear
 - distribution of content via geolocating app (version of Helve Global Operations Map but for the "in-universe" presence of audience - players?)
+- app would be the curated version of the released content (segregated into timelines, creating a plot point structure so to speak) - easy for people to "travel" across timelines and discover narrative arcs.
+- app would have goodies
+- app would have subscription for premium content?
+- app would have

 Hitech Crime Universe.
 Depends on the timeline: dystopia, cyberpunk, near future, alternative real world timelines.